ultimateai/Blog/_posts/2023-12-22-central-workflows.markdown

 ---
 layout: post
-title:  "DRY IN GITHUB ACTIONS WITH REUSABLE WORKFLOWS"
+title:  "DRY in Github Actions with Reusable Workflows"
 date: 2024-01-15
-description: "GitHub Actions is a central piece on our CI/CD system.
-We've been using it for less than 2 years (migration from bibucket) - but since minute 1 it was clear for us it was fundamental to focus on scalability and usability<br />
-              Before jumping into features and complex scripting, we talked about the architecture - how would it look like for a developer to start working on a new repository, and how would it look for us to deal with a new feature or fix on existing workflows<br />
-              Composite actions and reusable workflows were in our radar - but only intra-repo (using the same workflow to deploy to dev, stage and prod on different scenarios).
-In this post you will find how our journey started, which problems we solved and how does our future look like"
+description: "GitHub Actions are central to our CI/CD system since we adopted them less than two years ago.
+We prioritized scalability and usability from day one.
+Before jumping into features and complex scripting, we planned the architecture with a focus on the developer experience when starting a new repository or integrating new features or fixes into existing workflows.
+We considered composite actions and reusable workflows - but only intra-repo (using the same workflow to deploy to dev, stage and prod on different scenarios).
+This post outlines our journey, the challenges we overcame, and our future outlook."
-categories: CI/CD pipelie
+categories: CI/CD pipeline
 preview_image: /assets/img/posts/reusable-workflows_preview.png
 author: "Roberto Gutiérrez Sopedra"
 ---